Celiac and Bloating

-In this post on celiac and bloating I will cover what celiac bloating is, why it happens, and how to cope with it.
+Celiac and bloating often accompany each other.
+In fact, bloating is a common symptom of celiac disease.
+In this post I will cover what celiac bloating is, why it happens, and how to cope with it.

 Celiac Disease 101

-Side note: you can’t self-diagnose celiac disease (and you shouldn’t self-diagnose anything really).
+Side note: you can’t self-diagnose celiac disease.
 Meaning if you have a symptom, like bloating, that’s associated with celiac disease, that doesn’t mean you have celiac.
 You have to be tested for celiac disease (an intestinal biopsy is the gold standard) to know if you have it.

 What is Bloating